Were you born in the UK or own UK assets? Inheritance tax and succession planning tips

 If an individual still has a UK domicile of origin at their death, they will potentially be liable to IHT on their worldwide estate.
 However, if they have acquired an Australian domicile of choice or have an Australian domicile of origin, they will only be liable to IHT on their UK estate and anything transferred into a UK trust.

-Following the most recent UK Budget, it’s anticipated that there will be a dramatic change to IHT, with the proposed abolition of the century long ‘domicile’ based system in favour of a ‘residence’ based system.
+From 6 April 2025, there will be a dramatic change to IHT, with the abolition of the century long ‘domicile’ based system in favour of a ‘residence’ based system.

 The new rules provide certainty for individuals who have already left the UK or are planning to leave the UK, but mean that individuals may be kept within the IHT net for a longer period of time than under the domicile-based system.